redhat-cop/infra.aap_configuration/README.md

  - direct role variables as mentioned above
  - environment variables (most useful when running against localhost)
- - a config file path specified by the `tower_config_file` parameter
+ - a config file path specified by the `controller_config_file` parameter
  - a config file at `~/.tower_cli.cfg`
  - a config file at `/etc/tower/tower_cli.cfg`